In photos: See the action from Saturday’s high school postseason games

-Valley players celebrate Saturday after they defeated St. Dominic Academy in the Class D South boys’ basketball final at the Augusta Civic Center.
-Russ Dillingham/Sun Journal
+Gray-New Gloucester’s Nate Hebert carries the Gold Ball past the student section at Cross Insurance Arena on Saturday.
+Ben McCanna/Staff Photographer

+Brunswick’s bench reacts to a bucket against Cony during the Class A girls’ basketball championship at Cross Insurance Arena on Saturday.
+Ben McCanna/Staff Photographer

+Brunswick’s Alexis Morin looks for a shot while being guarded by Cony’s Abby Morrill, left, and Maci Freeman during the Class A girls’ basketball championship at Cross Insurance Arena on Saturday.
+Ben McCanna/Staff Photographer

-The Valley Cavaliers celebrate with the championship plaque Saturday after defeating Waynflete in the Class D South girls basketball final at the Augusta Civic Center.
+The Bangor Christian boys basketball team celebrates its win i n the Class D boys championship over Valley at the Augusta Civic Center on Saturday.
+Anna Chadwick/Morning Sentinel

+Hall-Dale’s Jade Graham, left, tries to shoot as Dexter’s Mazie Peach plays defense during the Class C girls’ basketball championship Saturday at the Augusta Civci Center.
 Joe Phelan/Kennebec Journal

-Windham’s Creighty Dickson drives to the basket as Portland’s James Johnson moves in on defense during the Class AA North boys’ basketball championship game at Cross Insurance Arena on Saturday.
-Shawn Patrick Ouellette/Staff Photographer

-Gorham’s Ellie Gay comes down with a rebound against Scarborough’s Megan Rumelhart as Scarborough’s Isabel Freedman, left, and Gorham’s Kalin Curtis watch on during the Class AA South girls’ basketball championship in Portland on Saturday.
-Carl D. Walsh/Staff Photographer

-Anna Goodman of Cheverus battles for a loose ball with Maddy Miller of Oxford Hills on Saturday during the Class AA North girls’ basketball championship game in Portland.
-Shawn Patrick Ouellette/Staff Photographer

-Hall-Dale players cheer from the bench as the Bulldogs beat Madison to win the Class C South girls basketball final Saturday at the Augusta Civic Center.
+Players on the Southern Aroostook bench react after the Warriors defeated Valley for the Class D girls basketball state championship Saturday at the Augusta Civic Center.
+Anna Chadwick/Morning Sentinel

+Gray-New Gloucester’s Nathaniel Hebert, left, and Carter Libby celebrate after winning the Class A boys’ basketball championship against Hampden Academy on Saturday.
+Ben McCanna/Staff Photographer

+Southern Aroostook’s Emmalee Landry waves the net after the Warriors won the Class D girls basketball championship Saturday at the Augusta Civic Center.
 Joe Phelan/Kennebec Journal

-Valley boys basketball coach Mike Staples, in blue shirt, fans and players react as the clock runs out during the Class D South final against St. Dominic on Saturday at the Augusta Civic Center.
-Russ Dillingham/Sun Journal
+Bangor Christian’s Rajon Reed attempts to drive to the basket during the Class D boys’ final at the Augusta Civic Center on Saturday.

-The Valley Cavaliers celebrate after beating Waynflete in the Class D South girls basketball final Saturday at the Augusta Civic Center.
-Joe Phelan/Kennebec Journal

-Mt.
-View’s fan section cheers during the Class C North boys’ basketball final game against Calais on Saturday at the Cross Insurance Center in Bangor.
 Anna Chadwick/Morning Sentinel

-Windham’s Blake McPherson celebrates with the net after his team’s victory over Portland in Saturday’s Class AA North final.
-Shawn Patrick Ouellette/Staff Photographer
+Brunswick’s Maddy Werner holds the Gold Ball after the Dragons won the Class A girls’ basketball championship against Cony at Cross Insurance Arena on Saturday.
+Ben McCanna/Staff Photographer

+Gray-New Gloucester head coach Ian McCarthy reacts late in his team’s win in the Class A boys’ basketball championship Saturday at Cross Insurance Arena in Portland.
+Ben McCanna/Staff Photographer

+Cheverus players cheer after a basket during the Class AA girls’ state championship against Gorham on Saturday at Cross Insurance Arena.
+Brianna Soukup/Staff Photographer

-Hall-Dale’s Torie Tibbetts, left, and Madison’s Mackenzie Robbins struggle over a loose ball in the Class C South girls’ basketball final Saturday at the Augusta Civic Center.
+Southern Aroostook’s Olivia Ellingwood, left, Libby Anderson and Emmalee Landry celebrate with the Gold Ball trophy after beating Valley in the Class D girls basketball championship Saturday at the Augusta Civic Center.
 Joe Phelan/Kennebec Journal

-St. Dominic’s Isaac Yombe puts up a shot as Valley’s Collin Nichols defends during the Class D South boys’ basketball final Saturday at the Augusta Civic Center.
-Russ Dillingham/Sun Journal

-Valley’s Fisher Tewksbury reacts as time runs out during his team’s win in the Class D South final against St. Dominic Academy on Saturday in Augusta.
-Russ Dillingham/Sun Journal

 Success.
 Please wait for the page to reload.
 If the page does not reload within 5 seconds, please refresh the page.